-Laser Spine Institute offers two minimally invasive endoscopic procedures — foraminotomy and laminotomy – which have been tremendously successful in treating the pain and discomfort of lumbar stenosis.
-For more information on how Laser Spine Institute might be able to ease your painful back symptoms, please contact us for a complimentary MRI or CT scan review.
+Laser Spine Institute performs two minimally invasive procedures, foraminotomy and laminotomy, that are often recommended for the treatment of lumbar stenosis, including lumbar foraminal stenosis.
+For more information on how our team at Laser Spine Institute might be able to ease your chronic back pain and symptoms, please contact us today.